 North of England Interest Group

-From Northumberland and Cumbria in the far north, to the northern counties of the Midlands - and all who have ancestral connections to those counties are welcome.
+From Northumberland and Cumbria and the Isle of Man in the far north, to the northern counties of the Midlands - and all who have ancestral connections to those counties are welcome.
 We have been going strong for more than 20 years.
 The inaugural meeting of the new group was held on 18 March 2001.
 John Parker agreed to be the first Convenor, Joan Malpass became the Minutes Secretary and Sheila Van De Poll became the first Treasurer.
 Christine Ross initiated the Bygone Times newsletter.
 We started our second decade with our own logo.
 In red, white and blue (for England) it is the Tudor rose (a combination of the red rose of Lancaster and the white rose of York) inside a cog, symbol of the industrial revolution that began in the north of England in the second half of the 18th century.

 Even if you are not from the north yourself, but have ancestors who lived or worked in the northern counties, we would be delighted if you joined us.